 For example, Europe has the Working Time Directive, which calls for 11 hours of continuous rest every 24 hours.
 Meanwhile, Japanese culture follows stricter labor laws.

-Addressing the Challenges in Hiring International Employees
+Addressing the Challenges of Hiring International Employees

 Hiring international employees can be a relatively smooth process for you if you follow the steps well—but there can be some challenges.